Article

 Covering a burn with the appropriate dressing protects damaged and sensitive skin and provides a moist, sterile environment for the healing process to begin.
 Applying a dressing correctly will also allow antibacterial properties to absorb into the burn to prevent infection.

-• Cools and soothes damaged tissue.
+• Cool and soothe damaged tissue.

 AeroBurn™ Sterile Gel Dressings